I would like to speak

 Perhaps too religious for those

-who do not believe in spiritual beings.
+who choose not believe in spiritual beings.

-They seem more than simple memories,
+Yet, they seem more than simple memories,

-though, more than collectivized recordings
+more than curated mental recordings

 of past chastisements and pain.